General information and issues about Hickok testers

 No grounded Deck

-Safetiy Issue #1.
-This the most imortant one, when you use a Hockick with an 230/115V auto transformer.
+Safety Issue #1.
+This the most important one, when you use a Hickock with an 230/115V auto transformer.
 In the USA, the mains voltage is 115V and in Europe 230V.

 230V is not twice as dangerous as 115V.
-It is many time mores dangerous.
+It is ten times more dangerous.
 With an electric shock, there are two things that are not so nice.
 At 230V you can burn your fingers, but I had that so often.
-That will cure.
-The other is, you can get a heart stop.
-When you get an electro shock, above 60mA through the heart, it stops beating until you get an injection with insulin.
-For getting that kind of current, all you need to do is touch a metal surface that is under high voltage.
-Now with very old Hickoks, it is nothing unusual if the mains cord breaks off the potentiometer, and then touches the metal deck plate.
-It happened to me.
+The other is, you above 60mA through the heart, it stops beating until you get an injection with insulin.
+It means if that happens, and you're alone, you're dead after four minutes.
+For getting that kind of current at 115V you need to do these things like using a hair dryer in the bath tub.
+At 230V however, all you need to do is touch two metal surfaces with your left and right hand, and 230V in between them.
+You think that's impossinle?
+Now with the Hickoks, it is nothing unusual if the mains cord breaks off the potentiometer (see picture).
+Since the deck plate is not grounded, this will not blow the fuse of your house.
+You have 50% chance the hot side (230V) touches the deck plate.
+If by any chance you are leaning on the metal handle of another (properly) grounded instrument it zaps you really bad.
+It happened to one of my Hickoks, and I realized the danger then.
+Well I was lucky, this one had a grounded deck plate!
+The owner before me modified it that way.

-The Hickoks have no grounded deck plate, and this can be very dangerous.
+So the Hickoks have no grounded deck plate by default, and this is very dangerous.
 The deck plate is floating, so to say not connected to anything.
-The isolated deck plate is some kind of safety, but obviously the thing and it's safety levels is for 115V only, by 1950's standard, and now the wiring is 60 yeas old.
+The isolated deck plate is some kind of safety, but obviously the Hickok and it's safety levels is for 115V only, by 1950's standard, and now the wiring is 60 yeas old, and some of you may be using it at 230V via a transformer.
 So you have a very dangerous situation here.

 And then it happened to me, and thank GOD, the previous owner had grounded the deck plate, with a new three wire cable.
 So the "hot" wire of the 230V was grounded at that moment.
-It blew out the fuse of the whole floor.
+It blew out the fuse of the whole house.
 No damage whatsoever to the tester because the hot 230V lead came straight to the grounded deck, not to the inside guts.
 Only imagine what could have happened.
-So I can only very much advise yo u.....
-When you use an auto transformer, NEVER EVER work with Hickok before grounding the deck plate.
+So I can only very much advise you: when you use an auto transformer, NEVER work with Hickok before grounding the deck plate.

 DANGER!